sachinkr91/api-rest-meetings/libs/python/docs/AuthenticationApi.md

 # **get_authorization_code**
-> get_authorization_code(client_id=client_id, redirect_uri=redirect_uri, state=state, scope=scope, response_type=response_type)
+> get_authorization_code(client_id=client_id, redirect_uri=redirect_uri, state=state, scope=scope, response_type=response_type, app_name=app_name, app_logo_url=app_logo_url)

 Get Authorization Code

 This is NOT a REST endpoint.
 Documenting here for consistentcy.
-This URL shoujld be used by a client application user's browser to perform authorization.
+This URL should be used by a client application user's browser to perform authorization.
 User will be redirected back to client application upon completion with state and code parameters.
+Use \"bluejeans.com\" as hostname.
+The code returned is only good for 30 seconds.
+You will want to call /oauth2/token with it as soon as possible.

 ### Example
 ```python